 What Makes a 12AX7 Sound Warm?

-A 12AX7 vacuum tube is a mechanical apparatus that has a number of plates and electrodes inside an airless glass envelope.
+A 12AX7 vacuum tube is a mechanical apparatus.
+It has a number of plates and electrodes inside an airless glass envelope.
 The spacing and material selected for the components all contribute to how a tube will sound.

-The material must be able to conduct efficiently and transfer the signal into the circuit it gets plugged into.
-This material has a resistance to the flow of current which contributes to the tone.
-Plus, the spacing of the electrodes must be determined which also affects the sound.
+The material must be able to conduct efficiently.
+It must transfer the signal into the circuit it gets plugged into.
+This material has a resistance to the flow of current, which contributes to the tone.
+Plus, the spacing of the electrodes must be determined, which also affects the sound.